davisssamuel/bincrypt/README.md

 # My Solution

-I chose to write my solution in C to make it as quick as possible.
+I chose to write my solution in C to make it as fast as (reasonably) possible.
 At first, I stored encrypted messages in text files containing ASCII 1s and 0s, but I moved from that to use literal binary files which sped up the program tremendously and made the algorithm much simpler.

 ## Encryption